surftrips.co

 Frequently asked

-Coos Bay is a mixed break suited for beginner to advanced surfers.
-Confident beginners can give it a go on small days.
+Coos Bay is a mixed bottom, beachbreak peaks with exposed reef sections and one heavy right-hand reef, break suited for beginner through advanced surfers.
+Beginners can give it a go on the smaller end of the size range.

 Coos Bay